 The fishery for anchovy in the Bay of Biscay was closed in 2005 following the collapse of the fishery.
-The collapse is likely due to a combination of factors, including long periods of overfishing and a failure of recruitment during 2004.
-Recruitment (the process by which fish join the fishery) depends strongly on environmental factors.
-The fishery reopened in July 2010 with a noticeable recovery; the stock biomass is now within the precautionary limits set by ICES.
-The stock biomass is assessed as having full reproductive capacity in 2013.
-Fishing mortaility however is undefined but in 2012 the harvest rate was below the average of the historical series since 1987 .
-To prevent the stock falling below the minimum level required ICES advises that catches from 1 July 2013 to 30 June 2014 should be reduced and be no more than 18,000 t (28,000 t for the period 1 July 2012 to June 2013).
+The collapse was likely due to a combination of factors, including long periods of overfishing and a recruitment failure during 2004.
+Recruitment, the process by which fish join the fishery, depends strongly on environmental factors.
+The fishery reopened in July 2010 with a noticeable recovery; the stock biomass is now within the precautionary limits set by ICES and has been above Blim since 2010.
+The stock biomass is assessed as having full reproductive capacity in 2014.
+Both stock biomass and recruitment in 2014 are above the average of the historical series.
+Fishing mortality, however, is undefined but in 2013 the harvest rate was below the average of the historical series since 1987.
+To prevent the stock falling below the minimum level required (Blim) ICES advises that catches from 1 July 2014 to 30 June 2015 should be no more than 23,000t (18,000 t for the period 1 July 2013 to June 2014; 28,000 t for the period 1 July 2012 to June 2013).

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.

 Sign up to get all the latest marine related news from MCS